 MA Decarbonization: Roadmap to 2050 and Implementation Plan to 2030

-To achieve long-term emission reduction goals within the Commonwealth, the Executive Office of Energy and Environmental Affairs is undertaking a planning process to develop the "2050 Roadmap," identifying cost-effective and equitable strategies and implementation pathways that ensure Massachusetts reduces greenhouse gas emissions by at least 80% by 2050.
+To achieve long-term emission reduction goals within the Commonwealth, the Executive Office of Energy and Environmental Affairs has undertaken a planning process to develop the "2050 Roadmap," identifying cost-effective and equitable strategies and implementation pathways that ensure Massachusetts achieves net-zero greenhouse gas emissions by 2050.

-The 2050 Roadmap will also inform the Secretary of Energy and Environmental Affairs in setting of the 2030 emissions limit and the development of the Clean Energy and Climate Plan for achieving that limit.
+The 2050 Roadmap has informed the Secretary of Energy and Environmental Affairs in the setting of the 2030 emissions limit and the development of the Clean Energy and Climate Plan for 2030 for achieving that limit.
+More information on the 2030 CECP is at www.mass.gov/2030CECP

 Real Impacts, Coordinated Response